Leferake History, Family Crest & Coats of Arms

 Early Origins of the Leferake family

 The surname Leferake was first found in West Yorkshire at Liversedge, a township that dates back to the Domesday Book where it was listed as Livresec, a manor belonging to Radulf, a vassal of Ilbert de Lacy.
 The place name probably means "edge or ridge of a man called Leofhere," from the Old English personal name + "ecg."
 The township includes the hamlets of Millbridge, Littletown, Hightown, the Heights, and Robert-Town.
 Liversedge Hall was anciently the property of the Neville family, lords of the manor.
 Today the hall is in ruins and slight remains can be seen.

 Early History of the Leferake family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Leferake History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leferake research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Leferake History in all our PDF Extended History products and printed products wherever possible.

 Leferake Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Leferake include Leversage, Leverage, Leveredge, Leverich, Leverick, Leveridge, Leversage, Leversedge, Liversage, Livesage, Liveredge, Liverich and many more.